TonySoloProjects/space_invaders_simulation/README.md

 ## Project Name & Summary
+__*Alien Invaders!*__

-__*Alien Invaders!*__  A Space Invaders-type game created with Python's pygame module.
+A Space Invaders-type game created with Python's pygame module.

 ## Project Description

-A Space Invaders-type was developed and improved upon based on coding examples found in the self study book *Python Crash Course* by Eric Matthes.
+A Space Invaders-type game was developed using left and right arrows to navigate a space ship that can fire lasers by using the space-bar.

+The attacking aliens increase in speed and point value with each level.

-This version of the game includes sound effects similar to the original Space Invaders and additional graphic elements.
+The current version of the game includes sound effects similar to the original Space Invaders and additional graphic elements.

 ### Prerequisites